 To make the EaMU as accessible as possible, we used Arduino software (an open-source software solution) and Adafruit M0 (microcontroller board) for the hardware.
-By using Arduino, we were able to work collaboratively with Environment Agency members of staff, giving them access to the software.
+We were able to work collaboratively with Environment Agency members of staff, giving them access to the software.
 Then, we ran a national training program for all Environment Agency hydrometry and telemetry staff.
-By giving them the skills to program the device to get the data they required, we were able to ensure they had more control over their project and were able to maintain and develop it long-term.
+By giving them the skills to program the device to get the data they required, we ensured they had more control over their project and could maintain and develop it long-term.

 Low power, wide area network

 To ensure a self-maintaining project, we used Narrowband Internet of Things (NB-IoT) for the transfer of data.
 NB-IoT can be used across multiple locations in England and makes use of low-power technology, meaning it can be run for years without requiring any maintenance.
 NB-IoT is also a cost-effective solution, as it makes use of wireless power and communication, reducing the overall installation costs.
 The use of NB-IoT demonstrates Defproc’s innovation, as this low-power technology is not available to buy.